tshort/tblr/README.md

 - Otherwise, the rightmost digit.
 - Otherwise, the content is aligned using `other-align` (default:
   `center`).

+Alignment tries to work with formatted content and not just strings.
+That means it should work with footnotes, basic formatting, and basic equations.
+This is tricky, so there are probably bugs.

 Note that `decimal-align` needs to be used in a context.
 Common usage is to apply that to `tblr` and use `decimal-align` with `apply`.
 Note that